SESYNC-ci/ci-spring2016/Lessons/sql.md

 Filtering
 ---------

-Databases can also filter data – selecting only the data meeting certain criteria.
-For example, let’s say we only want data for the species Dipodomys merriami, which has a species code of DM.
+Databases can also filter data â€“ selecting only the data meeting certain criteria.
+For example, letâ€™s say we only want data for the species Dipodomys merriami, which has a species code of DM.
 We need to add a WHERE clause to our
 query: